mikal-chawdry/Working-at-Qwizzle/README.md

 ## Current Openings

 Below you can find the current job or freelance opportunities at [Qwizzle](http://www.qwizzle.co.uk).
-Note that the below openings are for contractors only and are not permanent roles.
+Note that the below openings will be extented to the chosen candidate(s) on a temporary contract basis.
+No permanent positions of employment will be extended to any successful candidate.

 ### UI/UX Designer